nuejs/nue/packages/www/docs/nue.md

 # Nue: HTML first UI markup
-A markup language that extends HTML with just enough syntax to build websites, apps and SVG images.
-It's not another JavaScript framework, but a different development model based on document structure rather than programmatic composition.
+A markup language that extends HTML with just enough syntax to build websites, single-page apps and dynamic SVG.
+It's a different development model based on document structure rather than JavaScript composition.

 ## Why HTML matters
-The difference isn't syntax - it's architecture:
+The difference is architectural:

-**Structure over logic** - In Nue, your UI is a document tree with data bindings.
-In React, it's JavaScript functions returning objects.
-This fundamental difference changes everything about how you build.
+**Structure over logic** - Your UI component is a document tree structure that closely mimics the browser-native DOM structure.
+This structure can be manipulated and altered before rendering.

 **Modern HTML** - `<dialog>`, `<details>`, `<popover>`, form validation, scroll-snap, container queries.
-React emerged when HTML was static.
-Today's HTML is interactive - Nue just fills the gaps.
+Nue elevates this foundation with programmatic power.

 **DOM based** - Nue's AST maps directly to DOM operations.
 No virtual DOM, no reconciliation.
-A button is a `<button>`, not a "<Button>" component with 50KB of dependencies.
+A button is a vanilla `<button>`, not a "<Button>" component with 50KB of dependencies.

 ## Quick start
 Open this code on browser: